th3rdwave/react-navigation-bottom-sheet/README.md

 #### Other options

 Most props from bottom sheet are exposed as navigation options.
 See the [@gorhom/bottom-sheet website](https://gorhom.github.io/react-native-bottom-sheet/props) for full documentation.

-See the [example app](./example/src/SimpleExample.tsx) for full usage details.

 ### Navigation helpers